Relevant KLC Policies

 Go to the online proposal form

-For all other types of research on Kimberley saltwater Country, or for activities involving Kimberley terrestrial Indigenous groups, the standard KLC Research Protocol and written application apply.
+For all other research, the standard KLC Protocol and written application apply.

 KLC Protocol (for all other research)